Vantiq/vantiq-extension-sources/testConnector/README.md

 ```
 PROCEDURE queryTestConnector()

+try {
     SELECT * FROM SOURCE TestConnector1 as results WITH
         filenames: ["testFile1.txt", "testFile2.txt"],
         environmentVariables: ["MY_ENV_VAR1", "MY_ENV_VAR2"]

     var fileResponse = results.files
     var envVarResponse = results.environmentVariables

     for (file in fileResponse) {
         // Could do work with object here but we just log as an example
         log.info(file.toString())
     }

     for (envVar in envVarResponse) {
         // Could do work with object here but we just log as an example
         log.info(envVar.toString())
+    }
+} catch (error) {
+    // Catching any errors and throwing the exception.
+    exception(error.code, error.message)
 }
 ```